aceinnolab/Inkycal/README.md

 </p>

 ## Hardware required
-* One of the supported ePaper displays from waveshare: 4.2", 5.83", 7.5" (all variants), 9.7"
+* One of the supported ePaper displays from waveshare: 4.2", 5.83", 7.5", 7.8"(!), 9.7"(!), 10.3"(!)
 * Any Raspberry Pi with 40 pins and Wi-Fi.
-(Raspberry Pi 3/3B/3B+/3A/4/0W/0WH - Inkycal runs just fine on the Zero W/Zero WH model!)
+(Raspberry Pi 4/3/3B/3B+/3A/4/0W/0WH - Inkycal runs just fine on the Zero W/Zero WH model!)
 * MicroSD card (min.
-4GB) for flashing Raspberry Pi OS **with Desktop**. **Lite is not supported!**
+4GB) for flashing Raspberry Pi OS
 * MicroUSB cable (for power)
 * Optional, a [3D-printable case](https://github.com/aceisace/Inkycal/wiki/3D-printable-files)

+(!) -> These displays are parallel displays, featuring 16 greyscales, much faster refreshs, but are more expensive and require a bigger driver board

 ## Configuring the Raspberry Pi
 1. Flash Raspberry Pi OS according to the [instructions](https://www.raspberrypi.org/software/).
 Leave the SD card plugged in your computer.